IBMStreams/streamsx.health/docker/README.md

 ## Overview

-This is a walkthrough to bring up a Docker image with a Juypter notebook, within the notebook an application is composed and submitted to a Streams. instance in the Cloud.
-The Juypter notebook, *HealthcareDemo-Docker*,  composes and submits the Streams topology application.
-This is based upon the code found in &LT;gitBase&GT;/samples/HealthCareJuypterDemo refer to this path for details, *HealthcareDemoSetup-Docker* notebook sets up the environment for the walkthrough.
+This is a walkthrough to bring up a Docker image with a Jupyter notebook, within the notebook an application is composed and submitted to a Streams. instance in the Cloud.
+The Jupyter notebook, *HealthcareDemo-Docker*,  composes and submits the Streams topology application.
+This is based upon the code found in &LT;gitBase&GT;/samples/HealthCareJupyterDemo refer to this path for details, *HealthcareDemoSetup-Docker* notebook sets up the environment for the walkthrough.

 The following diagram illustrates the running application.
 ![File Sharing](images/withDocker.png)

 - A Docker image with Python, Java and Streams modules installed.
-In addition is has Juypter server running, which we'll interact with via notesbooks.
+In addition is has Jupyter server running, which we'll interact with via notesbooks.
 - The docker image is built.
-- The container is run, the Juypter server is brought up.
+- The container is run, the Jupyter server is brought up.
-- The Juypter server is accessed from your local computer (laptop).
+- The Jupyter server is accessed from your local computer (laptop).
 - The 'heathcarerDemotSetup-Docker' notebook walks through the creation and configuration of the Streams service.
 - The 'healthcareDemo-Docker' notebooks submit the simulator and application from the Docker container.
 - The the data is rendered on your local computer.

-I currently store to COS, the EventStore is still in process.
+Currently store to COS, the EventStore is still in process.
 - The data processed in the Cloud on Streams is stored in a EventStore.
 - WatsonStudio can access the Stored data and do Analysis to generate insights on the realtime data.